Benelux: Benelux institutions

+Benelux Committee of Ministers

 The Committee of Ministers is the supreme decision-making body of the Benelux.
 It includes at least one representative at ministerial level from the three countries.
 Its composition varies according to its agenda.
 The ministers determine the orientations and priorities of Benelux cooperation.
 The presidency of the Committee rotates between the three countries on an annual basis.